ThingSet/thingset.github.io/_spec/2b_functions.md

 The name of the log file should describe the log level (e.g. a daily log will contain less details per day, the logging of last 24hours may contain more data).

-Each log file is identified by the position in the array of above response, starting at 0 for the first element.

 Example 2: List number of log entries in first log file (daily)

     !log "daily"